-This guide explains how to file a complaint about any of the programs\that are administered by the Missouri Department of Elementary and Secondary Education (the Department) under the Every Student Succeeds Act of 2015 (ESSA).
+This guide explains how to file a complaint about any of the programsthat are administered by the Missouri Department of Elementary and Secondary Education (the Department) under the Every Student Succeeds Act of 2015 (ESSA).

-Missouri Department of Elementary and Secondary Education Complaint Procedures for ESSA Programs Table of Contents

-General Information

-- 1. What is a complaint under ESSA?

-- 2. Who may file a complaint?

-- 3. How can a complaint be filed?

-Complaints filed with LEA

-- 4. How will a complaint filed with the LEA be investigated? - 5.
-What happens if a complaint is not resolved at the local level (LEA)?

-Complaints filed with the Department

-- 6. How can a complaint be filed with the Department? - 7.
-How will a complaint filed with the Department be investigated? - 8.
-How are complaints related to equitable services to nonpublic school children handled differently?
+Missouri Department of Elementary and Secondary Education Complaint Procedures for ESSA Programs Table of Contents General Information1.
+What is a complaint under ESSA?2.
+Who may file a complaint?3.
+How can a complaint be filed?
+Complaints filed with LEA 4.
+How will a complaint filed with the LEA be investigated?
+5. What happens if a complaint is not resolved at the local level (LEA)?
+Complaints filed with the Department 6.
+How can a complaint be filed with the Department?
+7. How will a complaint filed with the Department be investigated?
+8. How are complaints related to equitable services to nonpublic school children handled differently?
+8. How are complaints related to equitable ser nonpublic school children handled differently?

-Appeals

-- 9. How will appeals to the Department be investigated? - 10.
-What happens if the complaint is not resolved at the state level (the Department)?
+9. How will appeals to the Department be investigated?

+10. What happens if the complaint is not resolved at the state level (the Department)?